 • If the session is held at home, it is necessary to ventilate the room.

 • The child should not be hungry.
-But you should not feed him immediately before the arrival of a specialist.
+But you shouldn’t feed him immediately before the specialist arrives.

-• If the baby is not in the mood, is naughty and cries, it is worth postponing logomassage.
+• If the baby is not in the mood, is capricious and cries, you should postpone the logomassage.

-• If the baby does not feel well (headache, nausea, other symptoms), it is worth postponing the session.
+• If the baby is not feeling well ( headache, nausea, other symptoms), you should postpone the session.

 The duration of one massage session depends on the age of the child.
 The smaller the baby, the shorter the work with a speech therapist.

-• School-age child - more than 20 minutes.
+• Child school age- more than 20 minutes.

 The first logomassage session should not last more than 5-10 minutes.
-For the first time, the baby gets acquainted with a speech therapist, a new experience of mechanical action.
-If the child reacted normally for the first time, feel free to increase the duration of the work.
+For the first time, the baby meets a speech therapist, a new experience of mechanical influence.
+If the child reacted normally the first time, feel free to increase the duration of the work.

-The massage course consists of 10-20 procedures.
+A massage course consists of 10-20 procedures.
 There are 2-3 classes per week.
-Sometimes, by special need, classes can take place every other day or alternate with other rehabilitation activities.
-If a child needs several courses, then a break is observed between them.
+Sometimes, due to special needs, classes can take place every other day or alternate with other rehabilitation activities.
+If a child needs several courses, then there is a break between them.
 The minimum duration of the break is 14 days.
-During this time, the baby's body has time to rebuild and prepare for a new impact.
+During this time, the baby’s body has time to readjust and prepare for new exposure.

 • It is carried out with professional devices (probes, spatulas) or improvised materials (spoons, toothbrushes).
-Can be carried out with hands in sterile gloves.
+Can be done with hands wearing sterile gloves.

 • During the procedure, dry sterile wipes are placed under the tongue to absorb excess saliva.